The evolution of Taps

 “Tattoo”was also called “Tap-Toe” and derived from a Dutch term doe dan tap toe, or “to turn off the taps.”
 The song was a signal for men to put out all fires and all lights at night and most importantly stop drinking, hence the “tap” reference.
 In Scott’s earliest incarnation it was called many things like “Lights Out.” or “Extinguish The Lights.”
 Later the modified or softer version would be referred to as “Butterfield’s Lullaby.”
 After lyrics were added (but seldom used), it was often referred to as “Day is Done,” the first line.

-But during the Civil War, the men knew it as signal of order and didn’t mince words or actions when it sounded in camp as a unified command at the end of a long day.
+During the Civil War, the men knew “Taps” as signal of order and didn’t mince words or actions when it sounded in camp.

 They knew what to do, even if they didn’t much care for it.